ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/louisa-johnson-vip-tickets-give-away.markdown

   \ Air conditioning is the sponsor of this amazing concert and thanks to them and\
   \ NME, you could win a pair of VIP tickets to attend the event!\r\n\r\n<a> href=“\
   https://www.andrews-sykes.com/air-conditioning/\">https://www.andrews-sykes.com/air-conditioning/</a>"
-section3-content: "<p>The X Factor winner, Louisa Johnson will headline The 25th Anniversary\
+section3-content: "<p>The X Factor winner Louisa Johnson will headline The 25th Anniversary\
   \ concert at Indigo at The O2 on Friday 18 May where Radio and TV personality Dave\
   \ Berry will host the concert in which all funds raised will go to support the organisation’\
   s activities! \r\nWe have a pair of VIP tickets to see her perform live and to meet\